chombo-discharge/chombo-discharge/doc/sphinx/source/Model.rst

    This functionality is encapsulated by :ref:`Chap:computational_geometry`.
 2. An AMR mesh which contains the grids, grid generation routines, and functionality for handling data coarsening and refinement.
    This functionality is encapsulated by :ref:`Chap:amr_mesh`.
+   The ``amr_mesh`` class acts as a centralized repository for grid generation, performing AMR operations like filling ghost cells, allocating data over the AMR hierarchy and so on.
+   ``amr_mesh`` is a standalone class - it has no view over the rest of ``PlasmaC``.
 3. A time stepper which advances the equations of motion (whatever they are).
-   The :ref:`Chap:time_stepper` class is abstract.
+   This class has been made abstract with a public interface that is used by the ``driver`` class (see below).
-   In order to actually use ``PlasmaC`` for anything the user must either write his own derived :ref:`Chap:time_stepper` class, or use one of the provided physics modules.
+   In order to actually use ``PlasmaC`` for anything the user must either write his own derived :ref:`Chap:time_stepper` class, or use one of the pre-defined physics modules.
+   The ``time_stepper`` is purposefully quite general so that the whole ``PlasmaC`` framework can be set up to solve completely new sets of equations without affecting the rest of the framework.
 4. A cell tagger which flags cells for refinement and coarsening.
-   This functionality is encapsulated by the :ref:`Chap:cell_tagger` class.
+   This functionality is encapsulated by the :ref:`Chap:cell_tagger` class and it, too, is abstract.

-Instantiations of the above four classes are fed into the :ref:`Chap:driver` class which contains the functionality for running a simulation.
+Instantiations of the above four classes are fed into the :ref:`Chap:driver` class which contains calling functions for generation the geometry, having the time integrator to perform and time step, performing, I/O, setting checkpoint/restart and so on.
 The reason for the above division of labor is that we have wanted to segregate responsibilities in order to increase flexibility.
 For that reason, the computational geometry does not have any view of the actual AMR grids; it only contains the level-set functions and some meta-information (such as the permittivity of a dielectric).
 Likewise, the :ref:`Chap:amr_mesh` class only acts a centralized repository of useful functions for AMR simulations.